Menneskerettigheter

 Resten av forventningsdokumentet er på engelsk.

-We hold a diversified portfolio across sectors and markets.
-The long-term legitimacy of those sectors and markets depends on operations, products and services that are ethically acceptable.
+We hold a diversified portfolio across a number of sectors and markets.
+The long-term legitimacy and licence to operate of those sectors and markets depend on operations, products and services being developed in a responsible manner.

-Companies’ operations impact their employees, contract workers, workers in supply chains, consumers and end-users, indigenous peoples and local communities, human rights defenders and the environment.
-Certain features of a company’s business model may also entail an inherent risk of negative impact on human rights.[1]
+Companies’ operations impact their employees, contract workers, workers in supply chains, consumers and end-users, indigenous peoples and local communities, human rights defenders, and the environment.
+Certain features of a company’s business model may also entail an inherent risk of adverse impacts on human rights.[1]

-Companies have a responsibility to respect human rights, including in supply chains and other business relationships.
+Companies have a responsibility to respect human rights throughout their value chains.
 Respecting human rights is also a core component of risk management and responsible business practice.

 The responsibility to respect human rights applies to all companies.
-It is the duty of companies to decide how the Guiding Principles and other relevant principles and guidelines apply to their operations.
-In practice, certain human rights will be more at risk of being impacted than others, depending on sector, geographical area, business model and other circumstances.
+It is the duty of companies to determine how the UNGPs and other relevant principles and guidelines apply to their operations.
+In practice, depending on sector, geographical area, business model and other circumstances, some human rights may be at greater risk of adverse impacts than others.
+This may require prioritisation or heightened attention, as well as looking into additional standards.
+Individuals, groups or populations who may be at heightened risk due to marginalisation, vulnerability or other circumstances should receive particular attention.

-Information on human rights can be sensitive, both for companies and for affected rights-holders.
-We nevertheless encourage companies to be transparent about the dilemmas they face and priorities they set in their efforts to respect human rights.
-Regulation, principles and practices for companies’ human rights reporting are developing over time.[6]
+Information on human rights can be sensitive for both companies and affected rights-holders.
+We nevertheless encourage companies to be transparent and communicate the dilemmas they face, and priorities they set, in their efforts to respect human rights.
+Regulation, principles and practices for companies’ human rights reporting as well as due diligence processes are under constant development.[6]
 We support the ongoing development of good practices and believe that appropriate and timely reporting and measurable data are important.

 [1] Features of a business model that may entail inherent human rights risks include: the value proposition (what the company offers and to whom), the value chain (how the company delivers value) and the cost structure and revenue model (how the company is profitable).
 See Shift’s Business Model Red Flags for additional resources.